 350 LINCOLN ROAD

-In 2008, the building was purchased and developed by The Wings Group.
-The project team restored the lower retail level, overall facades, office building lobby, and office lobby’s exterior vestibule and entrance sign.
+In 2010, the project team restored the lower retail level, overall facades, office building lobby, and office lobby’s exterior vestibule and entrance sign.
 The significant historic renovation included a full upgrade of the building’s mechanical, electrical, plumbing, and life safety systems.
 Its fenestration and storefront were brought back to their original design and its elevator modernized.